scylladb/scylladb/docs/operating-scylla/procedures/tips/best-practices-scylla-on-docker.rst

 --overprovisioned ENABLE
 ------------------------
 The ``--overprovisioned`` command line option enables or disables optimizations for running Scylla in an overprovisioned environment.
-If no ``--overprovisioned`` option is specified, Scylla defaults to running with optimizations disabled.
+If no ``--overprovisioned`` option is specified, Scylla defaults to running with optimizations enabled.

 For example, to enable optimizations for running in an overprovisioned environment: